Walon-Foundation/health-chatbot/README.md

 | `pnpm db:push` | Apply migrations to database |
 | `pnpm db:migrate` | Run pending migrations |
 | `pnpm db:studio` | Open Drizzle Studio dashboard |

+## Testing the Bot

+### Development Testing
+Once the server is running and configured locally, you can test the Health Chatbot via WhatsApp:

+1. **Send a message** to: **[WHATSAPP_BOT_NUMBER_PLACEHOLDER]**
+2. **Type your health query**, for example:
+   - "What are the symptoms of diabetes?"
+   - "How can I reduce high blood pressure?"
+   - "What are the side effects of common pain relievers?"
+3. **Wait for the response** - The bot will search through your ingested healthcare documents and provide an AI-powered response

+**Note**: Make sure your bot number is properly configured in your Wasenderapi dashboard and the webhook is receiving messages correctly.

+### Production Bot
+To test the production bot that's currently live, send a WhatsApp message to:

+**[PRODUCTION_BOT_NUMBER_PLACEHOLDER]**

+The production instance is running with optimized settings and ingested healthcare documents.
+You can ask any health-related questions and receive AI-powered responses based on the knowledge base.

 ## Security